HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Datasets

 \section{Datasets}

 We aim to collect datasets that cover diverse image-caption pairs equipped with high-quality annotations of semantic alignment.
-This section first explains how we collect image-caption pairs and provide annotations to them, followed by an analysis of the dataset.
+This section first explains how we collect image-caption pairs and provide annotations, followed by an analysis of the dataset.
 We focus on obtaining labels for sentence-level semantic alignment for two reasons: (i) sentence-level labels give a cue to easily find more fine-detailed locations of unaligned descriptions, and (ii) span-level annotation suffers more from the subjectivity of annotation than sentence-level.
-For deeper analysis, we additionally provide span-level hallucination presence labels and categorize the types of hallucinations.
+For deeper analysis, we also provide span-level hallucination presence labels and categorize hallucination types.
 Due to the limited space, we leave most details in the appendix.